About

 Gregory K. Williams is the Principal Violist of Parlando and Assistant Principal Violist of the Hudson Valley Philharmonic.
 He is a member of the Golden Williams Duo, a viola-cello duo committed to performing music written by a diverse array of composers.
 He has performed with the American Symphony Orchestra, American Ballet Theatre, Albany Symphony, New Haven Symphony, Vermont Symphony, Binghamton Philharmonic, The Orchestra Now, the Syracuse Symphony, and the Aspen Music Festival.
-He has played on Broadway in Phantom of the Opera.
+He has subbed on Broadway for Sweeney Todd and Phantom of the Opera.
 He was also the founding violist of Rhymes With Opera, performed as a core member of the Red Door Chamber Players, and was the Principal Violist of the Berkshire Opera Festival, and was the Assistant Principal Violist of the Washington Heights Chamber Orchestra.
 His performances include solo recitals in the Netherlands, Germany, Poland, the Czech Republic, and throughout the United States.
 He has also appeared with popular artists such as The Who, Peter Cetera, Jane Birkin, Iggy Pop, and the Three Irish Tenors.
 He recently recorded on the concept album for the new musical Goodbye New York, which was released in 2022 at Feinstein’s 54Below.
-His debut solo album, The Raphael Project, featuring the unaccompanied viola sonatas of Günther Raphael, will be released in 2023.
+His debut solo album, Shadows, featuring the unaccompanied viola sonatas of Günther Raphael, will be released in 2023.

 Credentials

-The Graduate Center, City University of New York:
+The Graduate Center, City University of New York

 New York, NY